 The following skills will serve you well as a law student and as a professional.
-They can be acquired through academic coursework, independent study, internships, extracurricular activities, summer jobs, Greek organizations, athletics, volunteerism, etc. As you gain – or enhance – these skills, think about how to articulate them to an admissions committee, through your law school application, resume and/or personal statement.
+They can be acquired through academic coursework, independent study, internships, extracurricular activities, summer jobs, athletics, volunteerism, etc. As you gain—or enhance—these skills, think about how to articulate them to an admissions committee and through your law school application, resume, and personal statement.

 |Debate||Assemble and develop facts||Express yourself clearly|

 |Listen||Probe issues to find solutions||Read and study|

 Admissions committees estimate the degree of difficulty of majors and pay particular attention to the array of courses you have selected.
 They will review all of your transcripts to determine whether you have consciously selected challenging coursework.
 Work with your advisor to build a diverse curriculum that will help you meet the following goals:

 - Learn to write and speak clearly and effectively.
 Choose courses that emphasize skills in argumentation, rhetoric, presentational speaking, and logical reasoning.

 - Achieve depth in one or more fields of knowledge - do not choose diversity at the expense of depth.

 - Develop an understanding of the moral and ethical problems of our time.
 These topics are addressed in any number of courses in sociology, philosophy, political science, Africana studies, women's studies, anthropology, science, etc.